-HSC 101 Introduction to the Health Professions ......3 cr.
-3 Lec. hrs./week

-Pre-Req: ACT ENGL 18, ACT READ 19 Co-Req: None
+HSC 101 Introduction to the Health Professions \\.......3 cr.
+Pre-Reg: ACT ENGL 18, ACT READ 19 Co-Req: None their areas of interest.

 A broad overview of the health sciences, including the educational requirements, as well as career advancement opportunities.
-Designed to help the student make realistic career plans by introducing them to various health care professions and allowing them to closely evaluate their areas of interest.
+Designed to help the student make realistic career plans by introducing them to various health care professions and allowing them to closely evaluate

 HSC 111 Medical Terminology 3 cr.

 3 Lec. hrs./week

 Pre-Req: ACT READ 19

-Co-Req: None

-An introduction to the constituents of medical and acientific vessely